SafeBee’s Top Spring Safety Tips

 Clean out your medicine cabinet.
 Throw out expired medication (especially expired prescription medication), supplements and sunscreens.
 And move medications that shouldn’t be in your medicine cabinet to begin with to a cool, dry, dark place.
 Be sure to dispose of medications safely.

 Practice mower smarts.
 With warmer temperatures comes growing grass.
 Before you rev up your lawn mower, check that all small parts, like filters, belts, bolts and safety shields, are in place and in working condition.
 Make sure the blades are sharp enough for the job (have a pro sharpen them if they aren’t).
-Don’t forget to wear long pants, closed-toe shoes, protective eyewear and of course, sunscreen, advises Drengenberg.
+Don’t forget to wear long pants, closed-toe shoes and protective eyewear.

 Watch for potholes.
 After this year’s hot and cold winter weather, you might encounter a few more potholes than usual.
 Stay alert on the road (put down the phone!), keep your tires properly inflated, avoid puddles (which may disguise a pothole) and straighten the wheel if you go over one.
 Make sure you have a spare tire in the trunk — some new cars don’t include them.